I do not really understand Acts 2:19-20. What does it mean?

 Acts 2:19-20 is a quote of Joel’s prophecy which stretches from the time of Jesus into the kingdom.
-Yet, the primary emphasis of Joel is on the future tribulation and future kingdom, and not the time of the apostles or the New Testament era.
+Yet, the primary emphasis of Joel 2:28-32 is the future tribulation and future kingdom, and not the time of the apostles or the New Testament era.
 The ministry of the Holy Spirit started in a new way at Pentecost as a partial fulfillment, but we have not seen anything yet.
 Wait for the kingdom!

 Will the Jews be given a chance to repent in the last days?

 What is the dispensational premillennial view of the events of the last days?